Marine Corps Advanced Reconnaissance Vehicle (ARV)

 Program Status

-ARV Prototype Contracts Awarded On March 6, 2024, the Marines selected General Dynamics and Textron to design, develop, and manufacture an Advanced Reconnaissance Vehicle 30 mm Autocannon (ARV-30) prototype vehicle.
-Reportedly, the prototypes are to be delivered in FY2025 and procurement is planned to begin in FY2028.
+On March 6, 2024, the Marines selected GDLS and Textron to design, develop, and manufacture an ARV-30 prototype vehicle.
+Reportedly, the prototypes were to be delivered in FY2025, with procurement planned to begin in FY2028.

 Figure 1.
-Textron Cottonmouth ARV Prototype
+Textron ARV Prototype

 Source: Defense Daily, "GD Submits Prototype Proposal for Marine Corps ARV, SAIC Is Out," May 6, 2021.

 Figure 2.
-General Dynamics ARV Prototype
+GDLS ARV Prototype

 Source: Seapower, "General Dynamics Land Systems Delivers Advanced Reconnaissance Vehicle Prototype to U.S. Marine Corps," January 5, 2023.

-ARV Request for Information In July 2024, the Marines reportedly issued a request for information to industry to conduct market research for the ARV “ahead of an upcoming engineering and manufacturing development (EMD) competition.”
-The Marines reportedly plan to “release a request for proposals in the second quarter of FY2025 and award an EMD contract in the second quarter of FY2026.”
+In July 2024, the Marines reportedly issued a request for information to industry to conduct market research for the ARV "ahead of an upcoming engineering and manufacturing development (EMD) competition."
+The Marines reportedly planned to "release a request for proposals in the second quarter of FY2025 and award an EMD contract in the second quarter of FY2026."

 The ARV and the Marine Corps Force Design Initiative

-While I have repeatedly stated that all-domain reconnaissance and counter-reconnaissance will be a critical element of any future contingency, I remain unconvinced that additional wheeled, manned armored ground reconnaissance units are the best and only answer – especially in the Indo- Pacific region.
+While I have repeatedly stated that all-domain reconnaissance and counter-reconnaissance will be a critical element of any future contingency, I remain unconvinced that additional wheeled, manned armored ground reconnaissance units are the best and only answer – especially in the Indo-Pacific region.
 We need to see more evidence during Phase III to support this conclusion before engaging in an expansion of our existing capacity, or committing billions of dollars in procurement funds towards the acquisition of an Advanced Reconnaissance Vehicle (ARV) (see page 10).

-Report must be re-evaluated in light of the emerging concept of multi-domain mobile reconnaissance.
+The 12 Light Armored Reconnaissance (LAR) Companies identified in the initial Force Design Report must be re-evaluated in light of the emerging concept of multi-domain mobile reconnaissance.
 This may affect the overall requirement for armored land mobility in the form of the Advanced Reconnaissance Vehicle (ARV) (see pages 5-6).

-[r]eview and validate all assumptions regarding programmed or potential future capabilities, such as the Amphibious Combat Vehicle (ACV)-30 and Advanced Reconnaissance Vehicle (ARV) (see page 9).
+[r]eview and validate all assumptions regarding programmed or potential future capabilities, such as the Amphibious Combat Vehicle (ACV) -30 and Advanced Reconnaissance Vehicle (ARV) (see page 9).

-Considerations for Congress
+Potential Oversight Considerations for Congress

 Oversight questions Congress could consider include the following: